n-hop/oasis/docs/get-started.md

 ### WSL kernel recompile

-When using WSL in windows, tc is not defaultly compiled to WSL kernel, so WSL kernel recompilation with tc support is needed, script is provided in {project_dir}/bin/wsl_kernel_support/kernel_tc.sh
+When using WSL in windows, tc is not default compiled to WSL kernel, so WSL kernel recompilation with tc support is needed, script is provided in {project_dir}/bin/wsl_kernel_support/kernel_tc.sh

 First open Windows PowerShell